-Pre-requisite: 50% in Art 20
+Recommended: 50% in Art 20

-Art 30 provides students greater freedom to explore areas of interest utilizing a variety of techniques and mediums including oils, acrylics, printmaking and plaster.
+Art 30 provides students greater freedom to explore areas of interest utilizing a variety of techniques and mediums including oils, acrylics, printmaking, plaster and conte.
 Students will build on their art skills while working towards personal expression and developing their own personal style.